 The mammalian diving reflex is in everybody, and it is activated automatically when submerged underwater.
 However, through training and stretching, it is possible to strengthen its effects and thus help improve one’s freediving abilities.
 Here are some ways to do so:

 - Warm up and practice in shallow water first.
 Before diving, first exhale to decrease lung volume, and then submerge yourself.
 This will force the dive reflex to activate, and get the body primed for diving deep.
+Do not pack your lungs.

 - Stretch the intercostal muscles, particularly before a freedive, to improve their thoracic elasticity and strengthen the diaphragm.